autonomoid/EuroPython-2018-Conference-Talk-Videos/README.md

 Click on a link below to jump straight to the right point in the right stream - enjoy! [work in progress]

-Abstract and full schedule available at the [EuroPython 2018 website](https://ep2018.europython.eu/p3/schedule/ep2018/).
+Abstracts and full schedule available at the [EuroPython 2018 website](https://ep2018.europython.eu/p3/schedule/ep2018/).

 ## Wednesday 26th July